-This is Part II in our two-part blog post discussing assignment of a post-loss claim in the context of securing emergency water remediation services without paying up front.
+This is Part II in our two-part blog post discussing assignment of a post-loss claims in the context of securing emergency water remediation services.
 Part I of this blog discussed the factual circumstances of a recent case and the rulings of both the trial and appellate courts.
 The trial court ruled for the insurer while the appellate court ruled for the insured.
 Part II of this blog focuses on the court’s analysis of the legal right of an insured to assign a post-loss claim even when the insurance policy has a provision that bars assignment of the contract.

 One Call asserted the following on appeal: (1) post-loss assignment of insurance proceeds are valid under Florida law even if the policy contains an anti-assignment clause; (2) the right of payment under a policy accrues at the time of loss; and (3) the loss payment provision has no impact on the assignment of benefits under a policy.

 The court observed that under Florida case law, the assignability of an insurance policy was based on the language of the policy, but even an anti-assignment provision does not preclude assignment of a post-loss claim.
 Further, an insured is not required to obtain the consent of the insurer before assigning a post-lost claim regardless of a clause in the policy barring assignment.
 The 4th DCA acknowledged that this long-standing rule dated back to a 1917 Florida Supreme Court decision recognizing that provisions in insurance policies requiring consent to assignment of a policy do not apply to assignment of post-loss claims.